ojrlopez27/multiuser-framework/README.md

 - [**Ex01_MessageTranslation:**](Examples/SaraProject/src/main/java/edu/cmu/inmind/multiuser/sara/examples/Ex01_MessageTranslation.java) You can programmatically control what to do with the message.
 For instance, you can translate the input that comes from android client into a known object (e.g., SaraInput object).
 - [**Ex02_ExtractMessage:**](Examples/SaraProject/src/main/java/edu/cmu/inmind/multiuser/sara/examples/Ex02_ExtractMessage.java) this is a simple scenario that illustrates:
   - 1. how to use your own implementation of a Message Logger
-  - 2. how to extract messages coming from the client; 3) how to respond to the client
+  - 2. how to extract messages coming from the client
+  - 3. how to respond to the client
 - [**Ex03_OneComponentActivation:**](Examples/SaraProject/src/main/java/edu/cmu/inmind/multiuser/sara/examples/Ex03_OneComponentActivation.java) MUF provides two approaches to process the messages that come from clients:
   - 1. Event-oriented approach: every time that te blackboard is modified (e.g., insertion and deletion of elements) then all the Blackboard subscribers (those components that implements BlackboardListener interface, e.g., PluggableComponent components) are automatically updated through the onEvent method that receives as parameter a BlackboardEvent instance.
   - 2. Direct-invocation approach: in this case, you are responsible of calling each component in the desired order (sync or async) by calling the execute() method of your ProcessOrchestrator implementation.
 If you are using the second approach and want to only activate the component that corresponds to a specific message (this message must correspond to any of the keys that you mapped to your PluginComponents -- see SaraCons.ID_NLU below) then call processMsg message as the example below.
 This message should start with 'MSG_' prefix)